 The link to your public profile can lead to anywhere you keep your experience up-to-date.
-Rather than providing a resume, you just provide us a link.
+Rather than providing a resume, you just provide a link (for example, make it a staple of your signature block).
 When a Recruiter wants your updated experience, they simply follow the link.
 If other companies have this option, you can use the same link for them.
 This means that you no longer need to make sure everybody has your most recent resume, you simply need to keep this one profile up to date.

 Your LinkedIn Profile

 You're hopefully already on LinkedIn and if you've keep your profile up-to-date, it will act as a perfect resume.
 Your LinkedIn profile includes experience, project details, education, and references.
 To view another person's profile, generally you need to be connected with them; however, you can also share a public link with them.
 Learn more about how to customize that link here.
 Note: if you start giving away this link, you may find more recruiters want to connect with you on LinkedIn!

 A recent post talked about how independent contractors can create a public website for their business, including experience, profiles and a blog.
 Again, as long as you're keeping this up-to-date, it's a great resume.
 It may even be better than a resume because it gives more insight into you, your technical abilities, and your creativity.
 Be careful, though, if your website gets too personal, it may deter potential clients.